majuzi123/HMAutoDroidbot/README.md

-## About
+## :memo: About
-HMDroidBot (HM stands for HarmonyOS) is a lightweight test input generator for HarmonyOS.
+HMDroidbot (HM stands for HarmonyOS) is a lightweight test input generator for HarmonyOS.
 It forks from [Droidbot](https://github.com/honeynet/droidbot) and supports HarmonyOS NEXT devices.
 It can send random or scripted input events to an HarmonyOS app, achieve higher test coverage more quickly, and generate a UI transition graph (UTG) after testing.

 ## :smiling_face_with_three_hearts: Awesome Features
-:boom: Surport HarmonyOS report now!
-Including ability, bundle, etc. Added some HarmonyOS-specific criteria!
+:boom: Support HarmonyOS report now!
+Including ability, bundle, *etc.* and some HarmonyOS-specific criteria!
 See the sample report below!

 ![image](https://github.com/user-attachments/assets/1dfbb6f8-c9ab-48b2-8043-5474719a7466)

-:boom: Suppport both Android and HarmonyOS devices.
+:boom: Support both Android and HarmonyOS devices.
 Use the flag `-is_harmonyos` to specify the target system.

 :boom: Source code improvment.
 Easier to read and debug.
 Added typing to the source code and colorized the log.

 ## Future Develop plan
 :negative_squared_cross_mark: Better layout dump.
-Currently HMDroidbot uses hdc cmd to dump hierachy.
-Which is inefficient and has highly hindered the testing effect.
-In the near future, we will try to make full use of the HarmonyOS sdk and accelerate this progress.
+Currently HMDroidbot uses hdc cmd to dump hierachy, which is inefficient and has highly hindered the testing effect.
+In the near future, we will try to make full use of the HarmonyOS sdk to accelerate this progress.
 Please keep an eye on our project.

 :negative_squared_cross_mark: We're doing static analysis among harmonyOS apps.
-Some harmonyOS-specific criteria like page cov will be added into this project.
+Some harmonyOS-specific criteria like page-cov will be added into this project.

 :negative_squared_cross_mark: HDC cmd is not allowed to reset the text.
 The sending text action is not implemented and will be supported soon.